 Dumaguete has accommodations for each kind of traveler.
-Many hotels and resorts have not only regular rooms but also some apartments for more people or travelling families.
-Many Apartments in Dumaguete are also a good choice for expats who want to saddle down in the city or stay for a few months to escape the cold winter.in their countries.
+Many hotels and resorts have not only regular rooms but also some apartments for more people or traveling families.
+Many Apartments in Dumaguete are also a good choice for expats who want to saddle down in the city or stay for a few months to escape the cold winter in their countries.

 Apartments in Dumaguete are also a booming business.
 One should not have a big problem to find something which fits the individual needs.
 Of course, it depends on the individual expectations.
 There are quite some terms used which may not mean the same than in other countries.
 Semi-furnished and high-speed internet being two examples.

 When a place to sleep is needed, a semi-furnished apartment might be the way to go.
-Some foreigners may be surprised, that a bamboo bed and a few plastic chairs is already considered semi furnished.
-Add to that a cabinet and it might be even called fully furnished Apartment.
+Some foreigners may be surprised, that a bamboo bed and a few plastic chairs are already considered semi-furnished.
+Add to that a cabinet and it might be even called a fully furnished Apartment.

 Luxury Apartments at the Beach in Dauin

-Things to be aware when looking for an
+Things to be aware of when looking for an Apartment in Dumaguete!

 Public Transportation can be an issue in some areas.
-While there are 2500 tricycles crisscrossing the city, when the night falls one might need to walk quite a bit to a main street to catch one.
+While there are 2500 tricycles crisscrossing the city when the night falls one might need to walk quite a bit to the main street to catch one.
 While Dumaguete is generally a safe city, there are areas where walking on badly lit roads is simply not the smartest thing in the world.
-If one wants to enjoy the nightlife in Dumaguete, which does not start before 10pm it is wise to have some cellphone numbers of drivers and arrange pickups.
-This may cost a few peso more, but better safe than sorry.
+If one wants to enjoy the nightlife in Dumaguete, which does not start before 10 pm it is wise to have some cellphone numbers of drivers and arrange pickups.
+This may cost a few pesos more, but better safe than sorry.